xtekky/gpt4free/docs/pydantic_ai.md

 ---

-### Support for Models/Providers without Tool Call Suport
+### Support for Models/Providers without Tool Call Support

 For models/providers that do not fully support tool calls or lack a direct API for structured output, the `ToolSupportProvider` can be used to bridge the gap.
 This provider ensures that the agent properly formats the response, even when the model itself doesn't have built-in support for structured outputs.
 It does so by leveraging a tool list and creating a response format when only one tool is used.